PerceptronV/PerceptronV.github.io/index.markdown

 layout: home
 ---

-I am interested in developing explainable systems with human-like intelligence.
+I am interested in systems that learn theories about the world with human-like efficiency.